Welcome to Roger Russell's

 Two Equalizers in One Package!

 The equalizer range is divided into five low frequency switch positions.
 Four of them corresponded to the solid angle that the speaker is radiating into.
-This is 360°(2p), 180°(p), 90°(p/2), and 45°(p/4) The low frequency switch is used as follows: Position 5: When the speaker is away from all surfaces.
+This is 360°(2p), 180°(p), 90°(p/2), and 45°(p/4).
+The low frequency switch is used as follows: Position 5: When the speaker is away from all surfaces.
 Position 4: When the speaker is against the wall and away from the floor.
 Position 3: When the speaker is on the floor against the wall.
 Position 2: When the speaker is in the corner on the floor.
 Position 1: is electrically flat.
 Dual concentric knobs are used for independent equalization on each channel.
 Separate adjustments can be made, for instance, when one speaker might be located in the corner and the other is not.

-The price that's paid for the outstanding low frequency performance of the ML-1C and equalizer combination is that more power is needed to maintain flat response as the frequency decreases below 200Hz--apparently as much as 20 dB at 20Hz.
+The price that is paid for the outstanding low frequency performance of the ML-1C and equalizer combination is that more power is needed to maintain flat response as the frequency decreases below 200Hz--apparently as much as 20 dB at 20Hz.
 It really isn't as bad as it looks, however.
 Compared to a system with a Qts of 1 (blue curve), that's flat down to resonance, the McIntosh woofer has as much as 6dB more output.
 This means that above approximately 75Hz the power requirements are less for the McIntosh woofer for the same sound level.
 It's only below 75Hz that efficiency gradually decreases, and is down 14dB at 20Hz.

 That's still a little over 11 times the power.
 In practice, however, the power requirements are demonstrated to have increased very little compared to a system that is flat to 50Hz.
 Why?
 Records and music in general don't have that much deep bass output compared to the upper bass and higher frequencies.
 To verify this I used the Bruel & Kjaer 3347 real time analyzer with the peak hold feature to find some records that have deep bass.
 Some of the records current at that time are: